Ji4n1ng/OpenInTerminal/Resources/README-Lite.md

 end)
 ```

-You're done!
-Now the icons should automatically update when switching from light to dark mode and vice versa.
+You can now reload the config file (or restart hammerspoon) and you're done!
+The icons should automatically update when switching from light to dark mode and vice versa.
 Don't forget to check the "Launch Hammerspoon at login" option.

 ### 3) Open in a new Tab or Window